vuejs/docs/src/guide/component-custom-events.md

 <my-component @my-event="doSomething"></my-component>
 ```

-Similarly to [props casing](/guide/component-props.html#prop-casing-camelcase-vs-kebab-case), we recommend using kebab-cased event listeners when you are using in-DOM templates.
+As with [props casing](/guide/component-props.html#prop-casing-camelcase-vs-kebab-case), we recommend using kebab-cased event listeners when you are using in-DOM templates.
 If you're using string templates, this limitation does not apply.

 ## Defining Custom Events